SECTION C: BUSINESS AND SUPPORT SERVICES

 For each reimbursement request, please follow these steps:

-- Complete a Petty Cash Reimbursement Form (PCRF) available in the Cashiers Office
+- Complete a Petty Cash Reimbursement Form (PCRF) available on the MyNC portal under Employee Services.

-- Complete and print the form, check for completeness, in particular the description of the expense and the approval signature.
+- Complete and print the form, check for completeness, specifically the description of the expense and the approval signature.
 Verify that the expense is reasonable, necessary, and appropriate.
 (See below for allowable expenditures)

 - Ensure the expense is adequately documented by a receipt.
 Receipts and invoices should show the name of the company providing the goods or service and indicate zero balance due.